sonalsharma5990/CourseProject/README.md

 ## Conclusion

 Using Iterative Topic Modeling with Time Series Feedback (ITMTF) for causal topic mining, we were able to reproduce the paper.
-We were able to successfully get topics which were promininet in 2000 Presendential Election.
-We also tried to quantative evaluate the topic mining results and unlike paper, our results saw little gain in confidence and purity with increasing values of prior strengh (mu) and number of topics(tn).
-As a future task, the quantitive results need to be further researched and the findings can be utlized to improve our algorithm.
+We were able to successfully get topics which were prominent in 2000 Presidential Election.
+We also tried to quantitative evaluate the topic mining results and unlike paper, our results saw little gain in confidence and purity with increasing values of prior strength (mu) and number of topics(tn).
+As a future task, the quantitative results need to be further researched and the findings can be utilized to improve our algorithm.

 ## Acknowledgments

 We would like to thank Professor ChengXiang Zhai for a great course and guidance to complete this project.
 We would also like to thank our TAs for always being available for any questions and issues.
-We are also greatful for fellow students on Piazza and Slack for motivation and fruitful discussion in completing this project.
+We are also grateful for fellow students on Piazza and Slack for motivation and fruitful discussion in completing this project.

 ## References